Tutorial: Create a host pool

 - West US 2

 This list refers to the list of regions where the metadata for the host pool will be stored.
-Virtual machines (hosts) in a host pool can be located in any region, as well as on-premises.
+Session hosts added to a host pool can be located in any region, as well as on-premises when using Azure Virtual Desktop on Azure Stack HCI.

 Before you can create a host pool, make sure you've completed the prerequisites.
 For more information, see Prerequisites for Azure Virtual Desktop.